Fukaya Categories as Categorical Morse Homology: Fukaya category

-\begin{remark} Note that if we assume that $\fL_0$ is an exact Lagrangian, then $\fL_s$ being an exact Lagrangian is equivalent to the family $\fL$ being given by the flow $\varphi_{H_s}$ of the vector field of a time-dependent Hamiltonian $H_s:T^*X\to \R$.
-Note as well that a brane structure consists of topological data, so can be transported unambiguously along the fibers of such a family.
+\begin{Remark} Note that if we assume that ${\mathfrak L}_0$ is an exact Lagrangian, then ${\mathfrak L}_s$ being an exact Lagrangian is equivalent to the family ${\mathfrak L}$ being given by the f\/low $\varphi_{H_s}$ of the vector f\/ield of a~time-dependent Hamiltonian $H_s:M\to \mathbb R$.
+Note as well that a~brane structure consists of topological data, so can be transported unambiguously along the f\/ibers of such a~family. \end{Remark}